Technical Sales and Marketing

 Sales and marketing personnel are involved in product development and in getting products in the market.
 Years ago, industry could afford to invent products and go out and find markets, but today there needs to be much more interface with business during product development.
 As a sales professional it is your job to be the devil's advocate with the technical side and to remind them of the customers' needs.

-Sales scientists are needed for a wide variety of technical products, including:
+Sales and marketing professionals are needed for a wide variety of technical products, including:

 - Scientific or analytical instrumentation

 - Imaging equipment

 - Medical equipment

 Most chemical sales and marketing professionals have degrees in chemistry (B.S., M.S., or Ph.D.) and use their chemical training daily.
 Many also have a Master's of Business Administration (M.B.A.) .
 Any courses in business, particularly ones in industrial sales, are good preparation for sales and marketing positions.
 Languages are also important: French or German for the European market and Spanish, Chinese, and Russian as business develops globally.